NicholasBotorog/Junior-Star-Project-One/README.md

 ### When the game starts:

-* The player will get to the intruction page, overlaying the game.
+* The player will get to the instruction page, overlaying the game.

 <img width="1503" alt="Screen Shot 2022-06-23 at 7 11 59 PM" src="https://user-images.githubusercontent.com/103049873/175345716-1fde02c0-e849-4cce-ac6e-7f7c9e5d2b4f.png">